6 Amazing Day Trips from Córdoba, Argentina

-Gill Hibbitt recently spent time living in Cordoba as part of a work in exchange for food and accommodation at a hostel in the city.
-During her time she got a lot of free time to explore the nearby locations with her friends from the hostel and in this article Gill has put together a guide to the best places you should consider visiting near Cordoba...
+Gill Hibbitt from the UK recently spent time living in Cordoba as part of a work in exchange for food and accommodation at a hostel in the city.
+During her time she got a lot of free time to explore the nearby locations which she absolutely loved.

 1. Mina Clavero y Nono